 - The product was used as intended.
 Harm that resulted when a consumer used the product incorrectly is unlikely to withstand in court.

 Legal Guidance Is Available

 If you’ve suffered harm as a result of a dangerous product, please consider scheduling a risk-free, no-obligation consultation with the legal team at Richard Banta, P.C. today.
 Once we learn more about your situation, we can advise you of your legal options.
-Once you’ve learned about the legal paths available to you, you can make an informed decision about which option makes most sense for you and your family.
+After you’ve learned about the legal paths available to you, you can make an informed decision about which option makes the most sense for you and your family.
 Our consultation process is risk-free and confidential, so there’s no reason to hesitate.
-Please call now; we look forward to speaking with you.
+Please call now; a Defective Product lawyer in CO at Richard J. Banta, P.C. looks forward to speaking with you.